emircansym/emircansym/README.md

 🌱 What I'm Learning
 Front-end Development: Focusing on HTML, CSS, JavaScript, and frameworks like React.
-UI/UX Design: Exploring how to design intuitive interfaces that enhance user experience.
+React: Exploring how to design intuitive interfaces that enhance user experience.

 🚀 What I Bring
 With a background in customer service and IT support, I have a unique perspective on user needs and the importance of efficient, responsive design.
 I’m excited to bring these insights into my coding projects.